Nicaragua

 Nicaragua does distinguish some types of Workers for purposes of overtime laws.

 Fixed-term contracts are permitted in Nicaragua, but rarely executed.
+There is no maximum length for a fixed-term contract.
+However, repeated renewals may lead to a contract being deemed indefinite.
 Workers on fixed-term contracts may not be terminated without just cause as it would be considered a breach of contract warranting damages equal to the wages the Worker would have otherwise received.

-Probationary periods are permitted for 30 days, during which time either the employer or the Worker may terminate the employment relationship for any reason.
+Probationary periods are permitted for a period of up to 30 days for indefinite contracts, during which time either the employer or the Worker may terminate the employment relationship for any reason.
+For fixed-term contracts, probationary periods are not permitted.

 After six months of service, Workers are entitled to 15 days of paid vacation.
 That entitlement increases to 30 days after one year of service, which accrues at a rate of 15 days for each six months of service.
 Accrued but unused vacation is payable at the end of employment.